spyder-ide/spyder/README.md

 ### On Windows:

-- Use `pip` to test beta versions of Spyder 3.x:

-      pip install --pre -U spyder

 - For Spyder 2.x, the easiest way is to use one of scientific Python distributions:
   1. [Anaconda](http://continuum.io/downloads)